roojs/app.Builder.js.depricated/README.txt

 -----------------------------------------------------
 TODO

+* Gtk properties that are enums - should show some kind of selector.
 * adding a file does not display on project tree straight awya..
 * calculate mouseover for rendered view of Gtk preview.
 * create output to JS ...